 Final Thoughts

 The light cream cheese frosting is my take on a classic.
 Traditional cream cheese frosting can be overly rich and cloying, so this version keeps things lighter.
-If you prefer the traditional route, you’ll find no shortage of classic recipes in any good cookbook or with a quick online search.
+If you prefer the traditional route, you’ll find no shortage of classic recipes for cream cheese icing in any good cookbook or with a quick online search.

 This carrot cake has followed me through enough birthdays to earn a permanent place in my recipe box.
-It’s dependable, familiar, and exactly the kind of cake people hope for when they hear the words homemade carrot cake.
+It’s dependable, familiar, and exactly what people hope for when they hear homemade carrot cake.

 My suggestion is to try making this cake using 1 cup sour cream instead of 1 whole cup of oil.
 Years ago I started experimenting making carrot cake lower in fat.
 Some people use apple sauce but I find the texture to be kind of rubbery.
 Vegetable oils have 100 fat calories per tablespoon while sour cream has 33-1/3 fat calories per tablespoon and it doesn’t change the texture or flavor of the cake.
 I find yogurt is too runny for this cake.
 Sour cream works perfect.
 Try it and let me know how it turns out.
 The rest of the ingredients are excellent.